 Note that decompression is only available if Panda3D has been compiled with support for the libsquish library; if not, the texture will fail to load entirely if the driver does not support the requested compression mode.

 DDS file format

 In addition to Panda's native TXO file format, there is a fairly standard format called DDS, which has some of the same properties of TXO.
 Like TXO, you can store pre-compressed images in a DDS file.
 The biggest advantage of the DDS file format is that there are already several tools available on the internet to generate DDS files, including GIMP and Photoshop plugins.
-(Note, however, that loading DDS files is a new feature of Panda, and these files are not supported in Panda versions before 1.6.)

 There is a compromise between dynamic compression and pre-compressed textures: you can ask Panda to compress textures on the fly, and then save the resulting compressed image to a TXO file on disk.
 The next time you load that particular texture, it will load quickly from its TXO file.
 Since the TXO file was generated by the user's graphics driver, it will presumably use a supported compression algorithm.